winscripter/Machine.NET/README.md

 <img align="right" width="160" height="160" src="Images/Icon/MachineDotNetImage.Black.png">

-Welcome to the Machine.NET repository!
-This is an experimental project to allow you to run unmanaged code in a managed environment.
+This is an experimental project to make running unmanaged code in managed environments possible.
 This project is still in its early stages, so there may be more bugs than unfinished features.
 If you find any bugs, please report them in the issues tab - this project will be botched without your help.

-An example where this might actually be useful is Blazor WebAssembly.
-It's quite limiting but for a reason.
-It's impossible to run unmanaged apps or operating systems (like apps written in C/C++) in a client-side browser environment.
+An example is Blazor WebAssembly.
+It is quite limiting, but for a reason.
+It is NOT possible to run unmanaged apps or operating systems (like apps written in C/C++) in a client-side browser environment.
+Compiling to WebAssembly is possible, however, if there's only the x86 or x64 release without the source code, this would be a problem.
 This project aims to solve that problem, by emulating the CPU and devices - X64, ARM, RISC-V, etc. However, note that only X64 is supported right now - see the paragraph below.

 Right now, only X64 is supported, as well as the Intel 8253, 8259 chipset and HPET.
 Currently I'm focusing on solving